-The San Martin Mine, located approximately 50 km east of the City of Queretaro, State of Queretaro, Mexico, consists of mining concessions covering 12,992 hectares and includes seven underground mining units and four units under exploration Luismin (now "Goldcorp Mexico") operated the mine from 1993 to January, 2007, when it was purchased by the Company.
+The San Martin Mine, located approximately 50 km east of the City of Queretaro, State of Queretaro, Mexico, consists of mining concessions covering 6,299 hectares and includes seven underground mining units and four units under exploration.
+Luismin (now "Goldcorp Mexico") operated the mine from 1993 to January, 2007, when it was purchased by the Company.
 The Company expects to continue to operate the mine over an expected mine life of over 10 years based on the current expected conversion of known resources, and exploration is able to maintain proven and probable reserves replacing those mined with new reserves, such that the total resource remains relatively constant from year to year.

 Starcore has staked additional claims near its principal producing gold property, the San Martin gold mine, in Querétaro, Mexico.
 The geology department has completed a staking initiative that includes new claims to the west of the current mineral rights of the San Martin mine on private property, that holds exploration and development upside.
 The new surface area covers approximately 710 Ha.
-As recommended by the geology department, the Company has reduced its mineral rights on Ejido land by 7,403 Ha from the current 12,992 Ha package due to limited mineral discovery potential and to compliment the Company's overall cost cutting strategies.
+The Company has reduced its mineral rights on Ejido land by 7,403 Ha from the previous 12,992 Ha package due to limited mineral discovery potential and to compliment overall cost cutting strategies.